 Of course, it's nearly impossible to eliminate all exposure to marketing messages.
 You can certainly turn off the TV or at least limit your kids' watching time, but they'll still see and hear ads for the latest gizmos and must-haves.

 Explain, when your kids ask for products they see advertised, that commercials and other ads are designed to make people want things they don't necessarily need.
 And these ads are often meant to make us think that these products will make us happier somehow.
 Talking to kids about what things are like in reality can help put things into perspective.

-- To limit exposure to TV commercials, the American Academy of Pediatrics (AAP) recommends having your kids watch public television stations, taping programs — without the commercials, and buying or renting children's videos or DVDs.
+- To limit exposure to TV commercials, experts recommend having kids watch public television stations, recorded programs (without the ads), and children's videos and DVDs.

 2. Focus on Family Traditions